 Travel reward programs function on a simple premise: You earn points or miles by spending on a designated credit card.
 Depending on the specific card, transactions such as booking flights or hotel stays through partner companies can earn you these points.
 Some cards even offer points on everyday purchases, like groceries or gas, or for every dollar spent.
 You could even earn bonus incentives by signing up (these are called introductory offers) or by passing a spending threshold on certain types of purchases.

 Once you've accumulated enough points, you can then spend them on benefits within your travel rewards programs, such as flights, hotel stays, upgrades, and more, depending on the program.
-And these points can add up to some serious savings.
-Although it's tricky to assign a specific dollar value to points (more on that later), a 2023 survey found that the average travel card holder had a balance of over 50,000 points.2
+These points could add up to some serious savings.
+Although it's tricky to assign a specific dollar value to points (more on that later), that 2023 survey also found that the average travel card holder had a balance of over 50,000 points.2

-If these rewards would act as a coupon for your current spending habits, a travel rewards credit card could be a good financial move if you'd save more than the annual fees and pay off your balance each month.
-But if one of these credit cards would encourage you to spend more than you would without it, then a travel rewards program may end up costing you more money than it saves.
+Bottom line: If rewards points would act as a coupon for your current spending habits, a travel rewards credit card could prove to be a smart financial decision—especially if you can pay off your balance each month and you're not spending more than you would without it.

 Travel rewards and credit card features to consider